 To do this, you should email your appeal request as outlined in your Administrative Review feedback email.
 The relevant fee will then be raised on your account which must be paid online prior to the appeal submission deadline.

-The appeal fee is £52 per exam and the appeal submission deadline for the December 2021 exam session is 16th February 2022.
+The appeal fee is £57 per exam and to view the appeal submission deadlines dates for upcoming sessions, visit the important dates section.
 Your request to appeal will then be forwarded to the Committee for consideration.

 The appeals process is not a re-marking service and you will not receive any further feedback on your examination performance other than what was previously stated in your feedback email.
 The Committee will undertake independent checks to confirm all stages of the administrative review process were undertaken and the correct mark was in fact issued to you.